 - Minimum time billed is 1 hr

 - Each imaging session will be billed by the larger of either the time reserved or hours used in 1 hr increments (i.e., all time is round up to a full hour)

 - Technical support is billed in 1 min increments and added to the cost/hr for the laser usage

-- The annual power user fee has been replaced by the quarterly discount.
-There is now a quarterly cap on the cost of laser use.
+- There is a quarterly cap on the cost of laser use.
 Other fees (training, technical support etc) are billed in addition to laser use and are not discounted.